Czechoslovakia at the 1920 Summer Olympics: Rowing

 Fifteen rowers represented Czechoslovakia in the nation's debut in 1920 (Bohemia had competed in rowing once, in 1912).
 The nation sent three boats, each of which came in last in their initial heats in its event and did not advance.

 Ranks given are within the heat.

 Shooting

 Eight shooters represented Czechoslovakia in 1920.
 It was the nation's debut in the sport as well as the Olympics.

 Tennis

 Seven tennis players, including one woman, competed for Czechoslovakia in 1920.
 It was the nation's debut in the sport as well as the Olympics, though Bohemia had competed three times.
-Three of the Czechoslovakian men had previously competed.
+Three of the Czechoslovak men had previously competed.
 Skrbková, the lone woman, did not compete in the singles but only as part of a mixed pair with Žemla-Rázný.
 That pair won the bronze medal, contributing three of the nation's four match wins in 1920. Žemla-Rázný was also involved in the fourth, as part of a men's pair with Ardelt which won its first match before being defeated.
 The other two men's pairs, as well as all four men's singles players, were defeated in their first match.